magpeng1/L-WISE/README.md

 To download participant data for an experiment, use psych_code/scripts/get_experiment_data.py.
 By default, this will fetch data only from completed experiment sessions.
 If --get_partial_trials is used, for participants where a complete session data record is not available, the script will check for partial data saved from individual trials and attempt to reconstruct an equivalent session record (you can use --require_min_test_trials to require a certain number of test trials to be present in order for this reconstruction to be considered valid).
 If --get_all_partial_trials is used, the script runs through this reconstruction procedure for every single participant (very time consuming and redundant in most cases, included mostly for debugging purposes).
 Data will be downloaded in .h5 format: please see notebooks/make_figs.ipynb for an example of how to convert this into a Pandas dataframe.

-## Descriptions of experiment_files directories

-**imagenet_animals_main_10**: The main ImageNet animal recognition experiment, testing logit-max enhancement at different epsilon pixel budgets, with off-the-shelf enhancement algorithms as controls

-**imagenet_animals_guide_models_10**: Supplementary ImageNet animal recognition experiment (compare enhancements using several different guide models).
-Before deploying, copy dataset_dirmap.csv from imagenet_animals_main_10.

-**imagenet_animals_loss_ablation_10**: Supplementary ImageNet animal recognition experiment (loss function ablation: test cross-entropy vs logit-max losses for train set and val set images).
-Before deploying, copy dataset_dirmap.csv from imagenet_animals_main_10.

-**idaea4_learn_10**: iNaturalist moth category learning experiment

-**ham4_learn_10**: Main HAM10000 dermoscopy category learning experiment

-**ham4_learn_pilot_0**: Pilot HAM10000 dermoscopy image category learning experiment, unsuccessful at boosting learning because initial enhancement level was too strong at eps=16 (results presented in supplementary materials of L-WISE paper).
-Before deploying, copy dataset_dirmap.csv from ham4_learn_10.

-**mhist_learn_10**: MHIST Histology category learning experiment

-**turtlequal_10**: Qualifier task in which participants were asked to learn the difference between two different species of turtles (loggerhead and leatherback, images from ImageNet validation set)

-**example_custom_experiment_0**: Example of an experiment with a fully customized trial sequence.
-See "Implementing experiments with customized trial sequences" below.

 ## Key steps when implementing a new experiment

 1. Make a new directory in experiment_files, named {experiment_name}_{experiment_number} (you can make the experiment_name any string and experiment_number any integer).
 You should almost certainly do this by copying an existing directory.
 2. Change the name of the html file in the new directory to {experiment_name}_{experiment_number}.html.
 Also edit the experiment_name and experiment_number variable declarations in the first "body" block to match.
-3. If you want to use a different dataset or a different set of images for the new experiment, simply replace dataset_dirmap.csv (see main readme for information on how these files should be structured, what columns are required, etc).
+3. If you want to use a different dataset or a different set of images for the new experiment, edit or replace dataset_dirmap.csv (see [Dataset organization](#dataset-organization-and-how-to-add-new-datasets-to-this-project) section for information on how this should be structured).
 Note that this may not always be a drop-in replacement: for example, config.yaml might be set up to use class names, split names, AWS bucket names, etc from the original dataset, you might have to create new graphics for the class choice buttons, etc. Code in the scripts/icon_generation folder might be useful for making the new graphics.
+A further option is to manually specify the trial sequence for each participant session: see ["Implementing experiments with customized trial sequences"](#implementing-experiments-with-customized-trial-sequences) below.
 4. Edit config.yaml as desired.
-See section on configuration above.
+See ["Configuring the experiments using config.yaml"](#configuring-the-experiments-using-configyaml) above.

-For more extensive modifications to the behavior of the experiment, we suggest modifying the .html files directly.
+For more extensive modifications to the interface/behavior of the experimental task, we suggest [using trialsets.csv to specify your own trial sequence](#implementing-experiments-with-customized-trial-sequences) and/or modifying the .html files.

 ## Implementing experiments with customized trial sequences

-The instructions above apply to experiments with a specific structure that has several constraints (e.g., balanced classes/trial types, dataset must be specified in a dataset_dirmap.csv with different versions of the same images stored with the same name in different S3 buckets, etc..)
+Most of the instructions above apply to experiments with a specific structure that has several constraints (e.g., balanced classes/trial types, dataset must be specified in a dataset_dirmap.csv with different versions of the same images stored with the same name in different S3 buckets, etc..)

-A more flexible way to implement your own experiment is to directly specify the sequence of stimuli to be shown, trial by trial, participant by participant, in a file called "trialsets.csv" inside your subdirectory of experiment_files.
+A more flexible way to implement your own experiment is to directly specify the sequence of stimuli to be shown, trial by trial, participant by participant, in a file called "trialsets.csv" inside the subdirectory of experiment_files corresponding to your experiment.
 For an example of this, please see psych_code/experiment_files/example_custom_experiment_0.
 Here, trialsets.csv specifies two trialsets (sessions for two different participants, probably): the first session has 16 trials, and the second has 32 (not that you'd necessarily want two participants to see different numbers of trials - this is just to show that you can put whatever trials you want).
-Each session is specified by a unique integer value in the trialset_id column.
-You must also specify condition_idx, block, class, and url for each image. condition_idx can be set to 0 if you aren't assigning participants in multiple condition groups, and block can be set to 0 if you don't have distinct blocks of trials within your experiment sessions.
-You can also optionally specify "trial_type" (e.g. "natural_image", "enhanced_image", "calibration_trial", or any arbitrary string)
+Each session (or "trialset") is specified by a unique integer value in the trialset_id column.
+You must also specify condition_idx, block, class, and url for each row (each row in trialsets.csv corresponds to one trial). condition_idx can be set to 0 if you aren't assigning participants in multiple condition groups, and block can be set to 0 if you don't have distinct blocks of trials within your experiment sessions.
+You can also optionally specify "trial_type" for each row (e.g. "natural_image", "enhanced_image", "calibration_trial", or any arbitrary string).

-**VERY IMPORTANT: You can add more columns to trialsets.csv as desired - these can be given the same names as any of the properties in the trial_config block inside the config.yaml file (the values in trialsets.csv will overwrite any defaults in the config.yaml file on a trial-by-trial basis).** You can also specify the
+**VERY IMPORTANT: You can add more columns to trialsets.csv as desired - these can be given the same names as any of the properties in the trial_config block inside the config.yaml file (the values in trialsets.csv will overwrite any defaults in the config.yaml file on a trial-by-trial basis).**

 Once you have set up your trialsets.csv, you can deploy the experiment as usual.
 Below are a few commands to deploy example experiments specified in this way.